Carlosrincong/GCP-Cloud-Engineer/CE/README.md

     2.  select patches to apply from set of updates
     3. Set up flexible scheduling, when to run patch updates
     4. Apply advanced patch configuration settings, pre and post patching scripts.
-- Pricing and usage discounts
+- Pricing and usage discounts: Committed use and sustained use discounts.

 # Key considerations
 Physical cores have hyperthreading (On-premise).
 On compute engine, a vCPU is equal to one hardware hyper-thread